Clarifai/old-docs/portal-guide/annotate/create-a-task.md

 ## Video FPS

 Select your preferred video sample rate.
+This is the integer value that represents the number of frames that we can capture per second.
+We do not currently sample video at fractional frame rates.